Sep. 26 to Oct. 2, 2022

-Just as more families in Lincoln are struggling with hunger because of the pandemic, more families with young children are struggling with diaper need.
+Just as more families in Lincoln are struggling with hunger because of rising prices and inflation, more families with young children are struggling with diaper need.

-Diaper need is the condition of not having a sufficient supply of clean diapers to keep babies and toddlers clean, dry and healthy.
-Join the National Diaper Bank Network, and diaper banks like us, in calling attention to this issue during National Diaper Need Awareness Week, September 27 through October 3, 2021.
+Diaper need is the condition of not having a sufficient supply of diapers to keep babies and toddlers clean, dry and healthy.
+You can help call attention to this issue during National Diaper Need Awareness Week, Monday, Sep.
+26 through Sunday, Oct.
+2, 2022.

 - Diapers cost, on average, $80 per child each month -- this can be an insurmountable portion of a low-income family's budget.

 - Children who do not have a sufficient supply of diapers cannot attend childcare and early education programs.
 A sufficient supply of disposable diapers is often required for children to attend these programs.
-Families who receive childcare subsidies may lose that subsidy if their child is absent too often, regardless of the reason.
-And parents who cannot provide a sufficient supply of diapers may be kept from attending school or work to care for their child.
+Parents who cannot provide a sufficient supply of diapers may be kept from attending work or school to care for their child.
+And families who receive childcare subsidies may lose that subsidy if their child is absent too often, regardless of the reason.

 Because of diaper need, capable, hardworking parents could be kept out of the workforce for years.